digdir/dialogporten/src/Digdir.Domain.Dialogporten.Janitor/README.md

     - `-s` *Optional*: Override the time of the last synchronization.
 This argument should be a `DateTimeOffset`, e.g., `2024-08-15` (default: newest in local copy)
     - `-b` *Optional*: Override the batch size (default: 1000).

-### sync-resource-policy-metadata
+### sync-resource-policy-information

 - **Description:**
-  Synchronizes the metadata of resources policies from the Altinn Resource Registry to Dialogporten's local copy used for authorization.
+  Synchronizes information from resources policies from the Altinn Resource Registry to Dialogporten's local copy used for authorization.

 - **Argument(s):**
     - `-s` *Optional*: Override the time of the last synchronization.
 This argument should be a `DateTimeOffset`, e.g., `2024-08-15` (default: newest in local copy)